Thai Coconut Chicken

 - 1 teaspoon brown sugar

-- Mix the chicken with the minced garlic in a bowl.
+- Mix chicken with minced garlic in a bowl.

-- Heat 2 teaspoons coconut oil in a wok over medium-high heat.
+- Heat 2 teaspoons coconut oil in a wok or large skillet over medium-high heat.
 Fry bell pepper in hot oil until beginning to soften, 2 to 3 minutes; remove with a slotted spoon to a bowl.

-- Heat remaining 2 teaspoons of coconut oil in the wok and reduce heat to medium.
-Cook the chicken in hot oil until no longer pink in the center, about 5 minutes.
+- Heat remaining 2 teaspoons coconut oil in the wok and reduce heat to medium.
+Cook chicken in hot oil until no longer pink in the center, about 5 minutes.

 If gluten is a concern, switch out the soy sauce for a gluten-free alternative such as tamari.